4401kmj/4401kmj.github.io/content/hobby/pilates/index.md

   - Sports
 ---

-I recently started pilates to enhance my core and flexibility!
+I once did pilates for core and flexibility — it was fun, though I don’t practice it much now.

 <!--more-->